ggs-2019-common/state-machine/README.md

 # state-machine
-State machine template that use enum (state machine in C#, example in unity for game loop)
+State machine template that use enum (state machine in C#, example for Unity 3D)

 ## how to use
 - create an enum list for states